jakobloekke/jakobloekkemadsen.com/src/index.md

 # Hi, I'm Jakob–

-<div class="greeting">a friendly freelance developer, based in Aarhus, Denmark</div>
+<div class="greeting">a friendly freelance consultant and developer, based in Aarhus, Denmark</div>

 I'm passionate about the web as a platform for enhancing focus, meaning and effiency in the world.